dbetchkal/NMSIM-Python/README.md

 >*“The Purpose of a System is What it Does.”*
 >-- Stafford Beer, 2001

 This repository provides a scripting toolkit for the development of acoustic propagation models with [Noise Model Simulation (NMSIM) software](https://www.blueridgeresearch.com/noise-models).
-At request of the National Park Service, NMSIM was updated in 2014 to use the [Nord2000 propagation algorithm](https://forcetechnology.com/en/innovation/completed-projects/nord2000-noise-calculation-method-auralisation), *"an advanced ray-tracing noise model that includes refraction by the atmosphere and diffraction around terrain."* The motivating factor of this current work is to sidestep NMSIM's arcane Graphical User Interface (GUI) while continuing to leverage Nord2000's extensive functionality, [standardization](https://www.iso.org/standard/20649.html), speed, and physical accuracy.
+At request of the National Park Service, NMSIM was updated in 2014 to use the [Nord2000 propagation algorithm](https://forcetechnology.com/en/innovation/completed-projects/nord2000-noise-calculation-method-auralisation), *"an advanced ray-tracing noise model that includes refraction by the atmosphere and diffraction around terrain."* The primary purpose of `NMSIM-Python` is to sidestep NMSIM's arcane Graphical User Interface (GUI) while continuing to leverage Nord2000's extensive functionality, [standardization](https://www.iso.org/standard/20649.html), speed, and physical accuracy.

-The eventual goal of `NMSIM-Python` is to provide an overarching `NMSIM` class corresponding to the **Control File** (see Figure 1, *.nms*) within which the parameters for a model scenario are described.
-Inter-related modelling scenarios could then be implemented gracefully with a `NMSIM` object.
-By a series of minor modifications, a specific sequence of predictions could be generated.
-Such a tool would enable iteration over whichever dimension(s) of a civic problem are in question (e.g., properties of the noise source, trajectory, reciever location, etc...)
+The eventual goal of `NMSIM-Python` is to provide an overarching `NMSIM` class corresponding to the **Control File** (see Figure 1, *.nms*) which describes the parameters for an acoustic propagation model scenario.
+In this vision, a `NMSIM` object allows the user to gracefully implement inter-related modelling scenarios.
+By modifying input parameters, users can generate a specific sequence of acoustic propagation predictions.
+Such a tool enables the user to iterate over whichever dimension(s) of a civic problem are in question (e.g., properties of the noise source, trajectory, receiver location, etc.).
 Such focus could greatly expedite mitigation work, ground-truthing or experiments in perception.

 For now, though, this repository exists only as: